Tradeoffs and Comparison Complexity: Experimental Evidence

 \subsection{Tests of Complexity Measures}

-We test the validity of our proposed measures of comparison complexity against data from three binary choice experiments in multiattribute, intertemporal, and lottery choice.
-Below, we provide an overview of the goals and design features shared across the three experiments.
+We assess the explanatory power of our complexity measures using binary choice experiments in multiattribute, intertemporal, and lottery choice.
+Below, we outline the goals and design features shared across the three experiments.
 We then present domain-specific details and results.

-The purpose of these experiments is two-fold.
-First, we show that our proposed complexity measures indeed capture the difficulty of comparisons.
-We consider three natural indicators of choice complexity: choice errors, choice inconsistency, and subjective uncertainty, and test whether they are decreasing in the value-dissimilarity ratio, as our theory predicts.
-Second, we show that our model captures quantitatively important features of choice not explained by standard models.
-In each domain, we structurally estimate our model and compare its performance against leading behavioral models.
+Our primary goal is to test whether our measures of tradeoff complexity indeed predict noise in binary choice, as measured by within-subject choice inconsistency---a direct test of the model's prediction that tradeoffs generate noisier binary comparisons.
+We also assess the extent to which our measures predict two additional proxies for choice complexity commonly used in the literature: subjects' self-reported confidence in their decisions, as well as choice errors relative to a preference benchmark.
+To measure choice errors, we take a two-pronged approach.
+In multiattribute choice, we induce subjects' preferences over options so that errors are directly observable.
+In intertemporal and lottery choice, we estimate preferences from choice data and classify departures from these estimated preferences as errors.\footnote{In Appendix \ref{APP:axiom_tests}, we also report tests of the choice axioms of our model where our data allows.}

-We carry out these analyses in three parallel binary choice datasets.
-We run new experiments in multiattribute and intertemporal choice and compile existing data from \cite{enke_quantifying_2023} and \cite{peterson_using_2021} to study lottery choice.
-In our experiments, we recruit participants through an online survey platform to make 50 incentivized binary choice problems.
-For each problem, we elicit participants' subjective certainty in the optimality of their decision.
-In order to measure choice consistency, 10 of these problems are randomly repeated throughout the survey.
-We collect an average of 37 choices for each of 662 multiattribute choice problems and 1,097 intertemporal problems -- a total of more than 66,000 individual decisions.
-The compiled risk dataset includes nearly 10,000 binary choice problems (over 1 million decisions) and includes similar measures of cognitive uncertainty and choice consistency.\footnote{Cognitive uncertainty is elicited only for the 500 problems from \cite{enke_quantifying_2023}.
-Problems are only repeated in the \cite{peterson_using_2021} experiment.
-Unlike our experiments, subjects see these repeated problems immediately after giving an initial response.}
+We carry out these analyses in three binary choice datasets.
+We run new experiments in multiattribute and intertemporal choice and compile existing data from \citet{enke_quantifying_2023} and \citet{peterson_using_2021} to study lottery choice.
+In our experiments, we recruit participants through an online survey platform to make 50 incentivized binary choices.
+To measure choice consistency, 10 of these problems are repeated in the survey.
+We also elicit participants' subjective certainty in the optimality of each of their decisions.
+We collect an average of 37 choices for each of 662 multiattribute choice problems and 1,097 intertemporal problems---a total of more than 66,000 decisions.
+The lottery dataset includes nearly 10,000 choice problems (over 1 million decisions) and includes similar measures of choice consistency and cognitive uncertainty.\footnote{Cognitive uncertainty is elicited only in the \citet{enke_quantifying_2023} dataset.
+Problems are only repeated in the \citet{peterson_using_2021} experiment.
+Unlike our experiments, problems here are repeated in direct succession.}\\